ldijkman/super-graphing-data-logger/README.md

 \<meta http-equiv="refresh" content="60"\> reload htm page every 60 seconds

+changed time server to time.google.com  because of jumps to 1970 when i log each second

+time should not be read every time from time server

+fixed some compile errors for main ino

 ---------------------

 For detailed instructions on how to set this project up, please see the associated wordpress post: